Chart Color Schemes

 Alkimos - Eglinton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Alkimos - Eglinton's population is approximately 26,239 as of February 2026.
-This represents an increase of 12,335 people since the 2021 Census, which recorded a population of 13,904.
-The growth is inferred from ABS data showing an estimated resident population of 19,856 by June 2024 and an additional 3,832 validated new addresses post-Census.
-This results in a population density of 803 persons per square kilometer.
-Alkimos - Eglinton's growth rate of 88.7% since the 2021 Census exceeds the national average of 9.9%.
-The primary driver of this growth was interstate migration, contributing approximately 68.3% of overall population gains.
+Based on AreaSearch's analysis, Alkimos - Eglinton's population is around 26,239 as of Feb 2026.
+This reflects an increase of 12,335 people (88.7%) since the 2021 Census, which reported a population of 13,904 people.
+The change is inferred from the estimated resident population of 19,856 from the ABS as of June 2024 and an additional 3,832 validated new addresses since the Census date.
+This population level equates to a density ratio of 803 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Alkimos - Eglinton's 88.7% growth since the 2021 census exceeded the national average (9.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 68.3% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch employs growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023 based on 2022 data).
-Future trends predict exceptional growth for Alkimos - Eglinton, with an expected increase of 18,405 persons to 2041, reflecting a total increase of 45.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, exceptional growth, placing in the top 10 percent of statistical areas across the nation, is predicted over the period, with the area expected to expand by 18,405 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 45.8% in total over the 17 years.

 Frequently Asked Questions - Population